 The Contractor acknowledges that the Georgia Open Records Act (O.C.G.A.
 50-18-70 et seq.) provided at 50-18(a) that records received or maintained by a private person, firm, corporation, or other private entity in the performance of a service or function for or on behalf of an agency, or public office, shall be subject to the Georgia Open Records Act, and provides a criminal misdemeanor penalty for knowing and willful noncompliance with Open records Act provisions.
-The grant administrator acknowledges that the Open Records Act also contains an exception to the general rule requiring that public records be made accessible to the public, which exceptions provides that the public records prohibited or specifically exempted from being open to inspection by the general public.
+The grant administrator acknowledges that the Open Records Act also contains an exception to the general rule requiring that public records be made accessible to the public, which exceptions provides that the public records prohibited or specifically exempted from being open to inspection by the general public, by order or a court of this state or by law shall not be open to inspection by the general public.
 The grant administrator agrees to comply with the Open records Act and to protect private and confidential records that are exempted from being open to inspection by the general public.

+public.
 Date of Acceptance Authorized Signature